blangwallner/Udacity-Deep-Reinforcement-Learning-ND---Project-2---Continuous-Control/README.md

 ### Approach and solution

 The notebook `Continuous_Control.ipynb` contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
-Our solution uses a Deep Deterministic Policy Gradient approach (only standard feedforward layers) with experience replay.
+Our solution uses a Deep Deterministic Policy Gradient approach (only standard feedforward layers) with experience replay, see this [paper](https://arxiv.org/pdf/1509.02971.pdf).

 The agent, the deep Q-Network and memory buffer are implemented in the file `ddpg_agent.py`.
 The deep learning architectures for both actor and critic are defined in model.py`.